How to Build a Great Team for a Successful Chiropractic Practice

 Welcome to Catch Up With ChiroTouch with Dr. Ronnie Simms.
 Tune in to this educational and inspirational podcast series for conversations with chiropractic’s most influential speakers.

-In this episode, we get into the head of Dr. Pete Camiolo of The Remarkable CEO as he dissects his approach to team building.
-In the discussion with host Dr. Ronnie Simms, Dr. Camiolo speaks both to the mentality and process behind building a successful team.
-He covers the pitfalls of getting stuck in launch phase, how to recenter your mindset on your mission, the No. 1 attribute to look for when hiring staff, and how to properly execute the most important facet of team building – training!
-Tune in for his expert insights on how to build a team who not only sees your vision but can properly execute your mission.
+In this episode, Dr. Pete Camiolo of The Remarkable CEO dissects his approach to team building.
+In a discussion with host Dr. Ronnie Simms, Dr. Camiolo shares both the mentality and process behind building a successful team.
+He discusses common pitfalls like getting stuck in the launch phase, how to refocus your mindset on your mission, the No. 1 attribute to look for when hiring staff, and how to properly execute the most important facet of team building—training!
+Tune in for his expert insights on how to build a team that not only sees your vision but can effectively execute your mission.

-As mentioned in the episode, to download your free copy of Dr. Camiolo’s Scorecard, complete the form here.
+As mentioned in the episode, download your free copy of Dr. Camiolo’s Scorecard [here].

 View Full Transcript